 Three things go in this bucket: debt payments beyond the minimums, saving, and investing.
 This one — the “paying yourself first” bucket, if you will — is the hardest one to commit to on a regular basis, of course, but it’s also the one that, if you can cultivate it properly, will benefit you (and your loved ones!) most in the long run.

 But wait — what if my needs eat up more than 50% of my income?

-Some costs might overfill your “needs” bucket.
+Understandable.
+That’s the key question, right?
+Some of your costs might overfill your “needs” bucket beyond 50%.
 If you’re carrying debt, have kids, and/or are dealing with life, “needs” might be the biggest — or only — bucket for a while.
-If you live in a city like NYC or San Francisco, rent might turn “50% to needs” into more like “60% to needs.”
-And some costs will fall into the gray area between two categories.
-(You might consider your gym membership as crucial to life.
-Others will toss it in the “wants” bucket.)
+If you live in a city like NYC or San Francisco, rent might mean “50% to needs” looks more like “60%+ to needs.”
+(That’s why, if you googled this topic, you might also find something called “the 60/30/10 rule” — it’s basically the same thing, just adjusted.)

 Some costs will fall into the gray area between two categories, too.
 (You might consider your gym membership non-negotiable, while others will toss it in the “wants” bucket.
 Similarly, if you have a disability, a delivery service or takeout budget might be more than just a “nice to have.”)
 The point is to maintain your decided-upon ratio on a regular basis to keep your various costs under control: If you’re in a 60/30/10 period in your life now, it is what it is.
 Just do what you can to work your way up to 50/30/20 eventually, because that 20% is the piece of this pie that’ll keep working for you as you go (thanks, compounding!).
 And waiting could cost you hundreds of thousands — even millions — in the long run.